FabianB14/data-structures-and-algorithms/data-structures-and-algorithms/linked_list/README.md

 Using the two stacks he functionality of a Queue class was implemented

+##Animal Shelter Feature
+You are able to enter in animals and get the specific a type of animal out that was first in.

+##MultiBracket Validation
+You are able to enter in a string

 Image of the white boarding process

 ## This is the Kth method